Big Five Hunting in the countries of South Africa and Zimbabwe accompanied by seasoned professional hunters.

-More buffalo are hunted in Africa annually than any other member of the Big Five.
+More buffaloes are hunted in Africa annually than any other member of the Big Five.
 They are usually found in areas with densely wooded savanna where the shots can range anywhere from thirty to eighty meters.
-The winter months are the best time for buffalo hunting since the leaves have fallen from most of the vegetation, and they can be more easily spotted.
+The winter months are the best time for buffalo hunting, as the leaves have fallen from most of the vegetation and they can be more easily spotted.
 We recommend booking your buffalo hunt between June and September.

 Rhino hunting is incredibly well controlled in South Africa.
 The proceeds of the hunt are invariably utilized for the conservation of the species.
 It has become a highly controversial topic.
-It must however be said that old rhino that pass away naturally add no value to the protection of the species, but that the proceeds from trophy hunting rhino make a large financial contribution to the protection of the species as a whole.
+It must, however, be said that old rhinos that pass away naturally add no value to the protection of the species, but that the proceeds from trophy hunting rhino make a large financial contribution to the protection of the species as a whole.

 John Taylor, author of “Big Game and Big Game Rifles” and an Ivory Hunter in his own right, states clearly that when speaking of 'big game hunting on the African continent', we are speaking of hunting dangerous game.
 While many of the antelope species like kudu, wildebeest and eland can be quite large, none can turn the tables on the hunter so quickly and so completely as the members of the Big Five.
 The resulting rush of adrenalin is the very essence of that which brings so many hunters to Africa.